horse purslane

 Category: Broadleaf (Dicot).

-Flower: Flowers are white, pink, or purple.
+Flower: Black Pigweed flowers are white, pink, or purple.

 Height: Horse Purslane has a prostrate growth habit.